Iftee97/password_checker_python/README.md

 # password_checker_python: main.py

-this program takes passwords and tells us how many times each password was hacked
+this program takes passwords and tells us how many times each password was hacked (runs in the terminal ofcourse)